baberrehman/coq-duotyping/README.md

 download the zip file from repo and you should be able to see all the Coq files after unzipping it.

 You can also find a copy of our ECOOP'20 paper (The Duality of Subtyping) in **docs** folder.

+### Compilation
+Please make sure to run the following command before running make if you installed the Coq via opam:

+`$ eval $(opam env)`

+Makefiles are available in both MonoTyping and DuoTyping folder.
+Run make command individually in each folder to compile.

 Coq files
 ---------